Here are two big reasons to watch the Grammy awards on Sunday: Dave Chappelle and Morgan Taylor.

 Both are among the nominees for The Grammy Awards, which will air on Sunday, Jan.
 28, on CBS (WHIO-TV in the Dayton and Springfield markets) at 7:30 p.m.
 ET.

-The Yellow Springs-area resident was nominated in the Best Comedy Album category for his “The Age Of Spin” and “Deep In The Heart Of Texas.”
+Chappelle, who lives just outside of Yellow Springs, was nominated in the Best Comedy Album category for his “The Age Of Spin” and “Deep In The Heart Of Texas.”
 Gustafer Yellowgold creator and Kettering native Morgan Taylor is nominated in the Best Children’s Album category for his “Brighter Side.”

-Lisa Loeb, Justin Roberts, Alphabet Rockers and Ladysmith Black Mambazo are nominated in that category as well.
+Taylor is up against Lisa Loeb, Justin Roberts, Alphabet Rockers and Ladysmith Black Mambazo are nominated in that category as well.

+This is Taylor’s second Grammy nomination.
 Taylor’s Gustafer Yellowgold character, a friendly yellow creature who came from the sun and now resides in Minnesota, was nominated for the 2016 Grammy for Best Children’s Album.

 >> RELATED: Dayton native's children's album gets Grammy nod (Dec.
 8, 2015)